-This weathering event may be in part recent, but it is more likely related to a protracted, late Permian paleoweathering episode that affected the entire Havallah sequence.
-Paleoweathering ended upon deposition of stratigraphically overlying Triassic volcanic formations.
-It would be reasonable to expect that any VMS deposit exposed along the paleoweathering surface which developed over the Havallah sequence to exhibit such geophysical characteristics.
+This weathering event may be in part recent, but it is more likely related to a protracted, late Permian paleo-weathering episode that affected the entire Havallah sequence.
+Paleo-weathering ended upon deposition of stratigraphically overlying Triassic volcanic formations.
+It would be reasonable to expect that any VMS deposit exposed along the paleo-weathering surface which developed over the Havallah sequence to exhibit such geophysical characteristics.

-A drilling program consisting of 2-3 holes is planned for the summer of 2019 to test the Coronado South target, and the Coronado North target if time and budget allows.
+A drilling program consisting of 2-3 holes is planned for 2019-2020 to test the Coronado South target, and the Coronado North target if time and budget allows.